 This site is located in floodplains.
 It receives water from overflow from watercourses and runoff from higher adjacent sites.

 Wetland description

-All soils within this site are classified as hydric and may be wetlands.
+Most of the soils within this site are classified as hydric and may be wetlands.
 Onsite delineations are required to determine if the site is officially classified as a wetland.

 Soil features